BIOL275-MSUM/BIOL275-MSUM.github.io/lab-2.md

 ## Create a script

+Until now, you have run commands by typing them into the console.
+One of the benefits of R over programs such as Excel, however, is the ability to save your commands in the form of written code.
+Enter the **script**!
+A script is simply a text file containing commands for R to execute.

 1. File \> New File \> R Script or click the icon with a green plus sign over a white rectangle; or use the keyboard shortcut **Ctrl + Shift + N**.\
     Note: Learn more about Keyboard shortcuts in Windows [here](https://support.microsoft.com/en-us/windows/keyboard-shortcuts-in-windows-dcc61a57-8ff0-cffe-9796-cb9706c75eec) and in RStudio [here](https://support.posit.co/hc/en-us/articles/200711853-Keyboard-Shortcuts-in-the-RStudio-IDE).
 2. The script will open in the new Source pane above the console\
     Note: documents which contain code are often called "source" documents.
 3. Give the new file a name.
 Click the save button (a blue floppy disk) or go to File \> Save or type Ctrl+S. In the dialog window that pops up, give the file a name like "my script".
-It doesn't matter what you name it. \
+It doesn't matter what you name it.\
     Warning: if you start typing a file name that is the same as your project name, the computer may try to autocomplete the file name, for example as "Lab 2.Rproj".
 Do not save the file with this name or very strange things will happen.
 4. Click Save and the new script will now be named, and will show a ".R" extension after the name in the tab in the source pane.